-- a brother or sister sharing the same parents; - a half-brother or half-sister where two children share one common parent; - a step brother or step sister, where two children are related by a parents' marriage/civil partnership; - A child who has been adopted or is fostered by parents/carers who have other children.
+- a brother or sister sharing the same parents; - a half-brother or half-sister where two children share one common parent; - a stepbrother or stepsister, where two children are related by a parents' marriage/civil partnership; - a child who has been adopted or is fostered by parents / carers who have other children. - children living in the same family unit, even if they are not biological brothers and sisters.